lucasfrancaid/talk-gpt/README.md

 # TalkGPT
 A back-end and front-end implementation to talk to ChatGPT via mobile app, browser, CLI or API.

-## Short story
+## A Short Story
 I created this project to improve my English using ChatGPT.
 I had the idea to create a mobile application that would allow me talk with ChatGPT using `audio` and `voice`, and I did it (_in few hours_).
 I used it for a while and was able to improve my English, at least a little.
-Now, I've just opened up this project for contributions and added some features, such as using th CLI with specific prompts that direct ChatGPT's behavior to the desired topic (_e.g.
+Now, I've just opened up this project for contributions and added some features, such as using the CLI with specific prompts that direct ChatGPT's behavior to the desired topic (_e.g.
 ChatGPT acting as an English Teacher_) or even without specific prompts, allowing you to ask anything.

-**NOTE**: I decided to build the `text-to-speech` and `speech-to-text` functions on the back-end because it's easier to handle in Python due to the `Open Source` libraries.
-Furthermore, it's difficult to deal with this in `React Native` because of the Expo (_I can be wrong_).
+**NOTE**: I decided to build the `text-to-speech` and `speech-to-text` functions on the back-end because it's easier to handle in Python due to the _Open Source_ libraries.
+Furthermore, it's difficult to deal in `React Native` because of the Expo (_I can be wrong_).

 ## To Do
 Some improvements are necessary to have a better and fluid experience.